United States beats Belarus to win its 18th Fed Cup title

 MINSK, Belarus (AP) A 17-year championship drought came to an end Sunday for the United States when it beat Belarus 3-2 to take its 18th Fed Cup title.

-CoCo Vandeweghe and Shelby Rogers beat Aryna Sabalenka and Aliaksandra Sasnovich 6-3, 7-6 (3) in the deciding doubles of the 2017 final to give the U.S. its first Fed Cup title since 2000.
+CoCo Vandeweghe and Shelby Rogers defeated Aryna Sabalenka and Aliaksandra Sasnovich 6-3, 7-6 (3) in the deciding doubles of the 2017 final.
+It was the first Fed Cup title for the U.S. since 2000.

 ”It feels perfectly believable and unbelievable,” Vandeweghe said. ”I’m ready for a vacation.”